 - Moves to avoid: Flare Blade and Blazer.
 Roy’s amiibo may use these two moves at random.
 They don’t bring him any notable benefit, and leave him horribly vulnerable afterwards.
 It’s best that you refrain from using these two attacks during training.

 - Utilize Counter.
 Roy’s counter move is one of the most damaging in the game.
 It’s best used against smash attacks and to punish aerials.

-When your Roy amiibo finally reaches Level 50, his training will truly begin.
-Just like a real player, amiibo need match experience and practice against different characters, stages, and situations.
-When you’re all done here, we’ll move on to the most important section of the guide – honing your Level 50 amiibo’s skills and turning him into a champion!
+When your amiibo finally reaches Level 50, its training will truly begin.
+Just like a real player, amiibo need match experience and practice against different characters.

-Are you ready for things to get interesting?
-Your amiibo has reached Level 50, and his journey has just begun.
-It’s time to take off the training wheels and really make him great.
-Defense and counterattacks are very important to your amiibo’s success, but his match experience is even more important.
-Your Roy will need to be exposed to many possible situations he could face in a tournament setting.
+Now that your amiibo has reached Level 50, its training will become a bit more involved.
+Defense and counterattacks are important to your amiibo’s success, but its match experience is even more important.
+Your amiibo will need to be exposed to as many fighters, stages, and situations as possible.

 Your Amiibo’s Match Experience

-Mirror Matches, Defense, and Counterattacks
+Mirror Matches, Defense, & Counterattacks

-If your desire to read amiibo training guides and articles hasn’t been completely satisfied, there are some more posts here at Cloud Nine that you might like.
-The official amiibo tier list ranks every amiibo’s overall capabilities, and you might learn something new if you take a look at it.
+If your desire to read amiibo training guides and articles hasn’t been entirely fulfilled, there are some more posts here that you might like.
+The official amiibo tier list ranks every amiibo’s overall capabilities – you might even learn something new if you take a look at it.
 The FAQ is another good resource worth checking out.
 Alternatively, you can head to the master list of guides for even more amiibo training methods!